shaqcruz2012/breathereal/notes/PROJECTMG.md

 On GH: Create Pull Request, Request Reviewers
  "just making sure I have it down, you create a branch and push the branch, then on GitHub create a pull request so you can merge?"
 Yes.

-Create Wireframe
-  - Use Figma or TL Draw
-  Homepage, user Login page, API calls
-  - Home has navbar, couple of columns
-  - Login has circle, input fields, submit
-  - API Call for Posts